JoshCobra/Front-End-Developer/Stage-15/readme.md

 Scope determines the accessibility of variables in JavaScript.
 There are two types of scope:
 - Global Scope: Variables declared outside a function have global scope and can be accessed anywhere in the code.
 - Local Scope: Variables declared inside a function have local scope and can only be accessed within that function.
+- Function Scope: Variables declared inside a function have function scope and can only be accessed within that function.

 ### Example of Global Scope
 ```javascript